In-app message integration

 All in-app messages inherit their prototype from

 InAppMessage, which defines basic behavior and traits for all in-app messages.
-The protypical subclasses are
+The prototypical subclasses are

 Expected behaviors by message type

-These are what it looks like for your users to open one of our out-of-the-box in-app message types.
+These are what it looks like for your users to open one of our default in-app message types.

 SlideUp in-app messages are so-named because traditionally on mobile platforms, they “slide up” or “slide down” from the top or bottom of the screen.
 In the Braze Web SDK, these messages are displayed as more of a Growl or Toast style notification to align with the web’s dominant paradigm.
 They cover a small portion of the screen and provide an effective and non-intrusive messaging capability.